Freshman Application Process

 Enhance Your Application

 - New test scores.
-You may send new scores from approved English exams or SAT/ACT.
-We accept superscores directly from ACT and will calculate them for SAT takers.
-We do not superscore English exams.
-Higher test scores could increase your scholarship opportunities.
+We accept Superscores directly from ACT and will calculate them for SAT takers.
+Higher test scores could increase your scholarship opportunities, and a new score – even if it’s lower – will never negatively impact your file or your financial aid.

 - Updated transcripts